portakalkoku/bettingapp/README.md

 If Cart has one or more odds in it, then the checkout button becomes visible and active to route to the checkout page.

+**NOTE:** The search feature works if a league is selected and some matches are loaded.

 ![](https://github.com/portakalkoku/bettingapp/blob/master/app.gif)

 On the checkout page, the user can set a fee to multiply the cart ratio.
 In addition to that remove a match from the cart.